triska/clpfd/README.md

 recommend you start with the following examples, in order:

-[**n_factorial.pl**](n_factorial.pl): Shows how to use CLP(FD) constraints for declarative arithmetic, obtaining more general programs.
+[**n_factorial.pl**](n_factorial.pl): Shows how to use CLP(FD) constraints for declarative integer arithmetic, obtaining more general programs.

 [**sudoku.pl**](sudoku.pl): Uses CLP(FD) constraints to model and solve a simple and well-known puzzle.